chxru/chxru/README.md

 ### Heyyoo 👋

 I'm Charuka Samarakoon.
 I am coding as a hobby
-JS
+JS 💛

 🎓 Undergraduate student in University of Ruhuna
 🎓 BSc Electronic and Information engineering
 🛠 Freelancer in web and mobile apps dev
-🌱 Willing to learn ML stuff
+🌱 Mostly working on front-end + serverless applications.
+😇 Learning backend and web security in free time.
+Also interested in data science, image processing
 📫 charuka@protonmail.com